signalfx/splunk-opentelemetry-examples/instrumentation/nodejs/linux/README.md

 npm install pino
 ````

-There's no need to run these commands again as you can use the `package.json` file that
-was already created.

-### Instrument with the Splunk Distribution of OpenTelemetry JS (Optional)

 Next, we'll instrument our application using the Splunk Distribution of OpenTelemetry JS
-by first installing the `@splunk/otel` package:
+by first installing the `@splunk/otel` package, so let's install this package as well:

 ````
 npm install @splunk/otel
 ````

+There's no need to run these commands again as you can use the `package.json` file that
+was already created.

+### Configure the Splunk Distribution of OpenTelemetry JS

 To configure the instrumentation, we've set the following environment variables: